 Children in the Nursery receive free school milk each day.
 Meals are provided for the children opting for the three day pattern of provision.

 All children in the Nursery, Reception and Key Stage One have a piece of fruit every day provided, free, by the fruit and vegetable scheme.
 Children also have free school milk until their fifth birthday.
-In addition to this we offer toast and a drink to all pupils in Reception, Year 1 and Year 2 at the start of each day.

 If your child has special dietary needs we do need to know because we want to make sure that we do not give them any food which does not suit them.